pvcraven/web-development-class/source/assignments/css/css.rst

 * Clone it.
 * Look at it.
 * Create a branch of the project in SourceTree.
 Follow the :ref:`branching-tutorial`.
+* You will be changing the files that are already there.
+Do NOT create your own folder with your own set of files.
+You can correct mistakenly named files.
+You can reorganize poorly organized files.
+But don't let there be two copies of the website in the project.
 * Double-check the project for HTML and link errors using HTML Validator.
   Fix any issues.
 This is like real life, where you get stuck cleaning up other people's messes.